 First, the company doesn’t have the obligation to pay returns every year.
 Especially when the company is failing or that the company is still new, it is very helpful if it is not paying any returns every year.

 Having more equity investors means that more people can help in growing the company.
 By putting their money on the line, they will do everything in order that they can get a return on their business.
 Companies can tap on their Rolodex to locate suppliers, clients or other relevant individuals that can help the company.

-Higher equity financing means that a higher equity to debt ratio.
+Higher equity financing means that higher equity to debt ratio.
 Typically, the higher this ratio, the more attractive is the balance sheet of a company.
-This could result to better credit standings, and consequently, a better reputation for the company.
+This could result in better credit standings, and consequently, a better reputation for the company.

 Cons of Equity Financing

 The company will have to share the ownership with more people.
 It means that decisions will have to be approved by more people.
 The original owners or management will have less freedom as to where they want to bring the company.